badamsrividya19-bot/elevate-task4-dashboard-badamsrividya/README.md

 Elevate Internship – Task 4 Dashboard (Badam Sri Vidya)

+This repository contains all deliverables for Task 4 – Interactive Sales Dashboard, completed as part of the Elevate Internship Program.
+The project analyzes a trending e-commerce dataset and presents insights using Power BI / Tableau.

-1. Author
+✨ Author

 Badam Sri Vidya
-4th Year – B.Tech CSE (Data Science)
+B.Tech – CSE (Data Science),
 Malla Reddy Institute of Engineering & Technology

-2. Project Overview
+📌 Project Overview

-The goal of Task 4 is to analyze a trending e-commerce dataset and build an interactive sales dashboard using Power BI / Tableau.
+The goal of Task 4 is to analyze a trending e-commerce dataset and build an interactive sales dashboard using BI tools.

-This analysis focuses on understanding customer behavior, profit trends, category performance, and regional distribution.
+The dashboard focuses on understanding:

+Customer behavior

+Profit patterns

+Category performance

+Discount impact

+Regional sales distribution

+The analysis helps identify business growth opportunities backed by real data.

-3. Repository Contents
+📁 Repository Contents
-A. Dataset
+1️⃣ Dataset

 trending_ecommerce.csv
-Clean, structured dataset used for dashboard creation.
+→ Clean, structured dataset curated for dashboard creation.

-B. Reports
+2️⃣ Reports

 Task4_Executive_Report_BadamSriVidya.pdf
-Final executive analysis with insights and recommendations.
+→ Final executive summary with insights & recommendations

 Task4_Presentation_BadamSriVidya.pptx
-Professional presentation for reviewers.
+→ Professional presentation for reviewers

-C. Dashboard Images
+3️⃣ Dashboard Images

-These visuals are used in the PPT and executive report:
+These visualizations were used in the dashboard, PPT, and executive report:

 monthly_trend.png